 At Integrated Neurology Services, we follow the standards of NEDA (No Evidence of Disease Activity).
 What this means is we define the success of a therapy as the absence of new or enlarging lesions on MRI in addition to the absence of worsening disability as defined by the EDSS (Expanded Disability Status Scale).
 This approach leads to the possibility of earlier detection as well as a more accurate prognosis and is now viewed as the benchmark by which all Disease Modifying Therapy (DMT) is measured.

 Why should you choose Integrated Neurology Services as your multiple sclerosis specialists?

 - We view MS as a controllable disease.

 - We strive to offer world-class, academic level care in service.
 Dr. Fishman, a board-certified Neurologist, is well known for his skill, experience, and success in treating MS. He has been at the forefront of MS treatment since 2005.
-The Infusion suites at Integrated Neurology Services were the first establishment to infuse Tysabri in the Metro D.C. area outside of a clinical trial.
+The Infusion Suites at Integrated Neurology Services were the first establishment to infuse Tysabri in the Metro D.C. area outside of a clinical trial.

 - Clinicians from Georgetown University Medical Center, Johns Hopkins Hospital, and the University of Virginia Health System frequently refer infusion therapy patients to Integrated Neurology Services for our expertise in care delivery.

 - Our MS Center is a certified chapter of the Consortium of Multiple Sclerosis Centers

-- We have three convenient locations in the Metro DC area: Alexandria, Falls Church, and Lorton, Virginia.
+- We have four convenient locations in the Metro DC area: Alexandria, Falls Church, Lorton and Reston.